We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Keloid scars form to protect injured skin, such as burns or acne scars.
 They may flatten over time, but some people may prefer to have them surgically removed.

-When skin is injured, fibrous tissue (called scar tissue) forms over the wound to repair and protect the injury.
-In some cases, scar tissue grows excessively, forming smooth, hard growths called keloids.
+When skin is injured, fibrous tissue called scar tissue forms over the wound to repair and protect the injury.
+In some cases, extra scar tissue grows, forming smooth, hard growths called keloids.

-- a lumpy or ridged area of skin
+- a lumpy or ridged area of skin that’s usually raised

 - an area that continues to grow larger with scar tissue over time